expressjs/vhost/README.md

 host for the request matches `hostname`.

 `hostname` can be a string or a RegExp object.
-When `hostname` is a string it can contain `*` to match and characters that that spot in the hostname.
+When `hostname` is a string it can contain `*` to match 1 or more characters in that section of the hostname.
 When `hostname` is a RegExp, it will be forced to case-insensitive (since hostnames are) and will be forced to match based on the start and end of the hostname.

 ## Examples